Onboarding New Products

 Product Submission JSON

-Each product is submitted as a JSON payload or file with the Product Submissions API.
+Each product is submitted as a JSON payload with the Product Submissions API.
 Each product submission JSON must specify a single product with all of its product_config and product_simple variants.

 The product outline shown above is similar to a submission JSON, but there are some differences in formatting and layout.
 For more information on the requirements for creating a product submission JSON, see Create a product submission JSON below.